राम

 लटिका व्यवहार सर्व हा संसार | वायां येरझार हरीविण || २ ||

-All worldly dealings are false, this entire samsara - without Hari, all is pointless coming and going.
+All worldly dealings are false, this entire samsara; without Hari, all is pointless coming and going.

 Dnyaneshwar turns to look at everything the Name is not.
 All worldly dealings, he says, are latika: false, a performance, a promise that does not deliver.
 This entire samsara, without Hari, is pointless coming and going.
 He is not condemning the world.
 He is naming what happens when you live in it without remembrance.
 The relationship that promised permanence changes.
 The achievement that promised satisfaction empties.
 The body that promised health ages.
 None of this is tragic the way the word is usually used.
-It is simply what happens when you ask temporary things to be permanent.
+It is what happens when you ask temporary things to be permanent.

 Read full commentary